Chapter 1: Why Market Your Products in Big-Box Stores?

 Why Market Your Products in Big Box Stores

-It’s hard to picture a world without big box stores, especially since they’ve been around for over 60 years.
+It’s hard to picture a world without big-box stores.
 In the past, families anticipated trips to these new enormous stores filled with discounted merchandise.
 They could spend hours shopping and gathering just about everything they needed for their homes.

-Things aren’t much different today, and big box stores continue to grow despite fears that consumers are spending less.
+Things aren’t much different today, and big-box stores continue to grow despite fears that consumers are spending less.
 Even as online shopping becomes more popular, people still prefer to shop inside stores.
 For example, according to recent data provided by the U.S. Census Bureau, most retail purchases are made in-store.
-According to a McKinsey and Company report, experts predict e-commerce will only account for 21% of retail sales and 5% of grocery sales by 2023.

-By getting your product into a big box store, you get to be where your potential customers are shopping.
+By getting your product into a big-box store, you get to be where your potential customers are shopping.
 You may also get to enjoy the advantage of making your product available on a retailer’s website, potentially getting your item seen by millions of people.
-Consider that almost 265 million customers visit Walmart’s stores and e-commerce sites each week.

 What Are Physical Markets?